 The leaves on our trees are turning, mornings are cool and crisp and I wore jeans for the first time in six months.
 PANTS you guys.

 Another official sign of fall?
 Everything pumpkin.

-Which is great for me since I LOVE everything pumpkin.
 Do you love everything pumpkin?
 Oh man, I sure do hope so because every recipe in this meal plan contains pumpkin.

 But seriously.
 I would plan it that way if I could, but we’d all turn orange and no one else in town would be able to eat pumpkins.
 And the first rule for those who love everything pumpkin is to share their everything pumpkin with friends.

 So instead, this is just a delicious fall meal plan, inspired by slow cooker dishes, warm pie and yes, pumpkin.